 The left-most column in the table displays the 'hit policy' and also numbers the rules.

-By default, the 'hit policy' is 'Unique'.
-This is the policy that we will use for our example, so leave this as it is.
+By default, the 'hit policy' is 'U' for 'Unique'.
+This is the policy that we will use for our example, so you do not need to change this column heading.

-For more information on 'hit policy', refer to the topic 'Decision Table Hit Policy'.
+For more information on 'hit policy', refer to the Decision Table Hit Policy Help topic.